 Part B — Requisitions on title

-1. Is the certificate or certificates of title to the land the subject of any dealing or dealings at the Land Titles Office?
-If so, please provide true copies of all documents lodged at the Land Titles Office relating to such dealing or dealings.
+1. Is the certificate or certificates of title to the land the subject of any dealing or dealings under the Transfer of Land Act 1893?
+If so, please provide true copies of all documents lodged under the Transfer of Land Act 1893 relating to such dealing or dealings.

 2. Is the vendor aware of any circumstances which could give rise to a claim to an interest in the land, or any parts of it, by virtue of adverse possession?
 If so, please provide details.